MayankRunija/-ADA-Algorithm-Analysis-Design/Assigment/readme.md

 For each of these exercises, it would be helpful to create a flowchart or pseudocode to help plan out the implementation before diving into the actual code.
 Additionally, for exercises involving real-world applications, it may be necessary to acquire or generate appropriate datasets for testing and evaluation.

+Additional Assignment
+ Compare the (serial, parallel ) algorithms  implementation on (single core, multi core) processors CPU and GPU and plot the performance on various input size for following data structures:

 1.Arrays

 2.Linked Lists

 3.Stacks

 4.Queues

 5.Trees

 6.Hash Tables

 7.Graphs

 8.Heaps

 9.Tries

 10.Sets

 11.Maps

 12.Vectors

 13.Matrices

 14.Doubly Linked Lists

 15.Priority Queues